sophie97yang/sophie97yang/README.md

 <br>
 **What drives me?**
 <br>
-🌟 _Lifelong Learning:_ I believe that the pursuit of knowledge should never cease.
-I am committed to continuous growth, eagerly embracing new technologies, frameworks, and best practices.
+🌟 _Lifelong Learning:_  I am committed to continuous growth, eagerly embracing new technologies, frameworks, and best practices.
 <br>
 🚀 _Making an Impact:_ My goal is to leverage my problem-solving skills and engineering expertise to make a positive and meaningful impact in the world.
 I am enthusiastic about creating innovative solutions that address real-world challenges.